-You may naturally quote, with attribution, portions of articles as per “fair use” copyright laws.
+- You may quote, with attribution, portions of articles as per “fair use” copyright laws.

-You may link to specific articles or the home page of this site from any appropriately related other site.
+- You may link to specific articles or the home page of this site.

 Ask Leo! the Ask Leo! logo, Puget Sound Software and the Puget Sound Software logo are trademarks of Puget Sound Software LLC.
-Other trademarks on the site, such as GNOMEDEX, Microsoft, and others, are the property of third parties unrelated to Puget Sound Software.
+Other trademarks on the site are the property of third parties unrelated to Puget Sound Software.